vfarcic/devops24/manuscript/04-helm.md

 At the top of the output, we can see some general information like the name we gave to the installed Chart (`jenkins`), when it was deployed, what the Namespace is, and the status.

 Below the general information is the list of the installed resources.
 We can see that the Chart installed two services; one for the master and the other for the agents.
 Below is the Deployment and the Pod.
 It also created a Secret that holds the administrative username and password.
 We'll use it soon.
 Further on, we can see that it created two ConfigMaps.
 One (`jenkins`) holds all the configurations Jenkins might need.
 Later on, when we customize it, the data in this ConfigMap will reflect those changes.
 The second ConfigMap (`jenkins-tests`) is, at the moment, used only to provide a command used for executing liveness and readiness probes.
-Finally, we can see that a PersistentVolumeClass was created as well, thus making our Jenkins fault tolerant without loosing its state.
+Finally, we can see that a PersistentVolumeClass was created as well, thus making our Jenkins fault tolerant without losing its state.

 Don't worry if you feel overwhelmed.
-We'll do a couple of iterations of the Jenkins installation process and that will give us plenty of opportunity to explore this Chart in more details.
+We'll do a couple of iterations of the Jenkins installation process, and that will give us plenty of opportunities to explore this Chart in more details.
 If you are impatient, please `describe` any of those resources to get more insight into what's installed.

-At the bottom of the output we can see the post-installation instructions provided by the authors of the Chart.
-In our case, those instructions tell us how to retrieve the administrative password from the Secret, how to open Jenkins in browser, and how to login.
+At the bottom of the output, we can see the post-installation instructions provided by the authors of the Chart.
+In our case, those instructions tell us how to retrieve the administrative password from the Secret, how to open Jenkins in a browser, and how to log in.

 W> ## A note to minikube users
 W>
 W> If you go back to the output, you'll notice that the type of the `jenkins` Service is `LoadBalancer`.
-Since we do not have a load balancer in front of our minikube cluster, that type will not work and we should change it to `NodePort`.
+Since we do not have a load balancer in front of our minikube cluster, that type will not work, and we should change it to `NodePort`.
 Please execute the command that follows.
 W>
 W> `helm upgrade jenkins stable/jenkins --set Master.ServiceType=NodePort` W>